![]() |

 1) The applicant shall be advised in writing of the decision to either grant or deny the request.

-2) In each instance where an application for review or rehearing is denied, the Department, in its notice thereof, shall set forth the reasons therefor in explanation of the denial.
+2) In each instance in which an application for review or rehearing is denied, the Department, in its notice, shall set forth the explanation of the denial.

-d) In any case where the issue to be heard involves one or more assessed liabilities, approval of any application for review or rehearing may be conditioned upon the taxpayer's remittance to the Department, within 30 days of issuance of the notice, of a deposit of not more than 25% of the total liability incurred.
+d) In any case in which the issue to be heard involves one or more assessed liabilities, approval of any application for review or rehearing may be conditioned upon the taxpayer's remittance to the Department, within 30 days after issuance of the notice, of a deposit of not more than 25% of the total liability incurred.

-e) In any case where an application for rehearing follows a finding of default in the original proceeding, approval of such application shall be further conditioned upon reimbursement to the Department, within the same 30-day period, of outstanding charges for court reporting services having been incurred for that default.
+e) In any case in which an application for rehearing follows a finding of default in the original proceeding, approval of that application shall be further conditioned upon reimbursement to the Department, within the same 30-day period, of outstanding charges for court reporting services having been incurred for that default.

 f) If a rehearing (or an original hearing, in the case of failure to timely protest) is held, the recommendation of the Administrative Law Judge and a notice of final decision shall be made as provided in Sections 200.165 and 200.170.